SciCompKL/CoDiPack/documentation/TutorialB1.md

 EH::evalHessian(codiDotWithNormsWrap<EH::HessianComputationType>, x, 3, hes);
 ~~~~
 The first line creates a shortcut such that `codi::EvaluationHelper` can be accessed via the `EH` abbreviation.
-Afterwards the storage for the Jacobian and Hessian are created.
+Then the storage for the Jacobian and Hessian is created.
 The computation of these two objects is then triggered
-with the calls to `evalJacobian` and `evalHessian`.
+with calls to `evalJacobian` and `evalHessian`.
 Since both calls are quite similar, we will only explain the one for
 the Jacobian.

-The call expects the function object for which the Jacobian should be computed, the point at which the evaluation should
+The call expects the function object for which the Jacobian shall be computed, the point at which the evaluation shall
 be done, the number of output values and the actual storage for the Jacobian.
 In our case the function object is just
 the pointer to the `codiDotWithNormsWrap` wrapper function instantiated with the template parameter for the
 [default Jacobian computation type](@ref codi::EvaluationHelper::JacobianComputationType).
 Because of the template
 parameter it is now quite easy to use the function for both evaluations.
 The vector `x` contains the two packed vectors
 `a` and `b`.
 This packing of the input and output variables is necessary since we needed to fix an interface for the
 implementation of all the helpers in CoDiPack.
 The implementation in CoDiPack provides still a lot of flexibility that
-we will show in the other sub tutorials.
+we will show in the sub tutorials.
 The number of output variables needs to be provided for this function since
 the result `y` is not requested with the call.
 Otherwise, the function call would not know the size for the internal structures.
 The final argument needs to be the storage space for the Jacobian.
 A default value can be generated through the
 codi::EvaluationHelper function [createJacobian](@ref codi::EvaluationHelper::createJacobian).

 As already stated, the call for the Hessian is nearly the same and is not explained.
 The EvaluationHelper contains
-several other functions which provide also the functionality for to compute e.g. the Hessian and Jacobian in one call.
+several other functions which also provide functionality to e.g. compute the Hessian and Jacobian in one call.
-All functions are:
+The set of all functions is:
 [evalPrimal](@ref codi::EvaluationHelper::evalPrimal),
 [evalPrimalAndJacobian](@ref codi::EvaluationHelper::evalPrimalAndJacobian),
 [evalPrimalAndHessian](@ref codi::EvaluationHelper::evalPrimalAndHessian),